Date: December 18, 2024

 If developers regard children as their target audience, then they are obligated to follow Google Play Store guidelines in their apps to govern the handling and use of personal data and content.

-Google emphasizes the need to ensure that these changes are abided by every app developer on the Play Store.
+Google emphasizes the need to ensure that these changes are abided by every mobile app developer on the Play Store.